StefHill/HillsHealth/Wiki - Abstractive Summariser.md

 ![pic2 (2)](https://user-images.githubusercontent.com/45914355/87809055-a20f3300-c852-11ea-9df3-a7f155666ae9.png)

 The word embeddings are multiplied by the 3 weighted vectors.
-The query vector is the multiplied by the key vector of all words (including itself)
+The query vector is then multiplied by the key vector of all words (including itself)

-The score is then divided by 8 which leads to a more stable gradient (8 is the default value as it’s the sq root of the key vector used (i.e. 64).
+The score is then divided by 8 which leads to a more stable gradient (8 is the default value as it’s the sq root of the key vector used (i.e. 64)).

 ![pic3 (2)](https://user-images.githubusercontent.com/45914355/87809089-b18e7c00-c852-11ea-9fe4-81b15fb20390.png)